 In the ROSE program, each student chooses a cause and initiates an independent action plan.
 The projects span from local initiatives within our school community and county to global initiatives around the world.
 San Domenico students like to get involved in a cause: promoting sustainability, spreading awareness about human rights violations, or making phone calls for the upcoming election.
 By the time they graduate, students have thought a lot about how to change the world—and are ready to do it.

 At San Domenico the values of service and social justice are central to our Dominican mission.
-All students take the social justice course in their junior year as a religious studies requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
+All students take the social justice course in their junior year as an Ethics, Philosophy, and World Religions requirement which helps students develop a systemic approach to understanding the social and environmental challenges of our day.
 As students explore a wide range of contemporary issues, from the ramifications of the global economy to human rights, they are challenged to develop an integrated understanding of the social, political, ecological, and economic dimensions of striving for justice in the modern world through a variety of readings and projects, classroom involvement, and attending on-campus events.

 A vital facet of the junior year is the design of a service learning project.
 San Domenico students are not simply “helping” by volunteering, or logging volunteer hours.
 ROSE is a two-year commitment to an issue with reciprocal benefits for both the community and the student.
 The project begins when the student writes an Action Plan where she identifies a justice issue that will be the focus of her project.
 She proceeds to research the systemic roots of this issue by addressing the following:

 - What are important historical aspects of this social justice concern?